TOURNAMENT RULES & PROCEDURES

 based on strength or speed, yet it is easy for these to masquerade as superior

-lead his/her opponent to emptiness?
-Did it seem relatively effortless?
-Was
+competitor lead his/her opponent to emptiness?
+Did it seem relatively

-the opponent’s force neutralized before the off-balance, or was force used
+effortless?
+Was the opponent’s force neutralized before the off-balance, or

-against force?
-Further, off-balancing is not simply causing an opponent to
+was force used against force?
+Further, off-balancing is not simply causing an

-reset their stance: to count as a successful attack, an off-balance must shake
+opponent to reset their stance: to count as a successful attack, an off-balance

-up an opponent’s structure in a way that requires the opponent to regain
+must shake up an opponent’s structure in a way that requires the opponent to

-equilibrium as well as to reestablish stance.
-Judges must also be alert for
+regain equilibrium as well as to reestablish stance.
+Judges must also be alert

 Negative Marks.
 Judges may make negative marks on their tallies based